 For a child who has experienced abuse, neglect and/or loss, sometimes the comfort of being a part of a nurturing family is the right setting to bring life-transforming change.
 Epworth’s Foster Care Program provides qualified foster parents with the training, tools, and support they need to make a difference in the lives of children.
-Your nurturing care, persistent involvement, and ceaseless encouragement to a child in your care can help break destructive cycles and create meaningful and lasting change in his/her life.
+Your care, involvement, and ceaseless encouragement can help a child break destructive cycles and create meaningful and lasting change in his or her life.

 The Need is Now

 There is an urgent need for foster parents in South Carolina.
-Currently, more than 4,000 children in South Carolina are in the foster care system, and at least 1,900 more homes are needed.
-When you open your home and your heart you will provide one (or more) of these children with a safe place they can call home and create a sense of belonging during their time of need.
+Currently, more than 4,000 children in South Carolina are in the foster care system, and at least 1,900 more homes are needed asap.
+When you open your home and your heart you will provide one (or more) of these children with a safe place to call home and a sense of belonging during their time of need.

 The Epworth Difference

-The Foster Care Program will serve children in our community by incorporating Epworth’s commitment to providing comprehensive care for all clients.
+The Foster Care Program serves children in our state by incorporating Epworth’s commitment to providing comprehensive care for all clients.
 Epworth’s pledge to recruit loving, nurturing families builds upon strong existing relationships within United Methodist congregations and other community networks.
-The initial foster homes will serve in the greater Columbia area with plans for future expansion into other geographic areas in need.

 What will be expected of me?